 A one-stop trip costs SGD5.00 (USD3.60).
 40-minute river tours are also offered at SG$25.00 (US$18.00) per adult passenger.

 A bumboat ride down the Singapore River is the cheapest and fastest way to see the stunning sights of downtown Singapore.

 You can relax at the boat deck and enjoy the breeze as the boat chugs along the river.

 Go in the late afternoon to catch the sunset and get the best of day and night views of the waterfront.
 A nighttime bumboat trip is a great chance to enjoy the light show at Marina Bay from a different yet amazing angle.

 LANDMARKS TO SEE ALONG THE BUMBOAT ROUTE:

 - Marina Bay Sands is an iconic resort complex located at the Bayfront.
 The landmark consists of three towers connected at the top by a 1-hectare roof terrace.
-Don’t forget to take a selfie on the bumboat with MBS at the background!
+Don’t forget to take a selfie on the bumboat with MBS in the background!

 - The statue of Sir Stamford Raffles stands at the Raffles Landing Site near the Boat Quay.
-Sir Raffles was the founder of modern day Singapore.
+Sir Raffles was the founder of modern-day Singapore.
 The statue is a reminder of Singapore’s olden days and the single point in history that changed the destiny of this Lion country.